 Function Description

+user_initial_stackheap() Sets up and returns the locations of the stack and the heap.
+If you are using a scatter file at the link stage, you might have to re-implement this function.

+The linker issues an error when no semihosting is requested anduser_initial_stackheap() is not re-implemented.

+sys_exit() Error signaling, error handling, and program exit.

+ttywrch()

 sys_command_string() Tailoring input/output functions in the C and C++ libraries.

 sys_close()

 sys_iserror()

 sys_istty()

 sys_flen()

 sys_open()

 sys_read()

 sys_seek()

 sys_write()

 sys_tmpnam()

 clock() Tailoring other C library functions.

 clock_init()

 remove()

 rename()

 system()

 time()

-1.6.2 Using the C and C++ libraries with an application in a semihosting environment on page 1-32.
-1.8.1 Initialization of the execution environment and execution of the application on page 1-45.
+1.7.2 Using the C and C++ libraries with an application in a semihosting environment on page 1-34.
+1.9.1 Initialization of the execution environment and execution of the application on page 1-47.

-1.10 Modification of C library functions for error signaling, error handling, and program exit on page 1-58.

-1.12 Tailoring input/output functions in the C and C++ libraries on page 1-66.

-1.6.6 Indirect semihosting C library function dependencies on page 1-35.

-1.21 Tailoring non-input/output C library functions on page 1-78.

-4.52 user setup stackheap() on page 4-182.
+- 1.11 Modification of C library functions for error signaling, error handling, and program exit on page 1-60. - 1.13 Tailoring input/output functions in the C and C++ libraries on page 1-68. - 1.7.6 Indirect semihosting C library function dependencies on page 1-38. - 1.22 Tailoring non-input/output C library functions on page 1-80. - 4.53 user setup stackheap() on page 4-181.

-1.6.6 Indirect semihosting C library function dependencies
+1.7.6 Indirect semihosting C library function dependencies